apache/maven-site/content/markdown/community.md

 ### Slack

-For people actively contributing to Maven, especially committers, there is [the ASF Slack workspace](https://infra.apache.org) available to discuss issues, solve problems and build community in real-time.
+For people actively contributing to Maven, especially committers, there is [the ASF Slack workspace](https://infra.apache.org/slack.html) available to discuss issues, solve problems, and build community in real-time.